 A private investigator can be enlisted to gather evidence that could prove to be extremely valuable in your defense.
 A PI will take certain actions, including interviewing witnesses and gathering facts to help support a case for the defense.
 The facts gathered can be very revealing, particularly in cases of false accusations.

-If you are accused of a domestic violence offense, exercise your right to remain silent, and get in touch with The Bussey Law Firm, P.C.
+If you are accused of a domestic violence offense, exercise your right to remain silent, and get in touch with a Colorado Springs domestic violence defense attorney at The Bussey Law Firm, P.C.
 The earlier our firm gets involved in the defense the more options are available.
 The ideal outcome is a dropped charge, but this is not only possible with an aggressive prosecutor.
 If convicted, your freedom, along with your reputation, could be lost.